-Curious about the X-Men ‘97 voice cast?
-This piece unveils the cast members behind the beloved characters, showcasing a mix of original series alumni and new voices joining to bring life to Wolverine, Rogue, Cyclops and more.
+Are you curious about the X-Men ’97 voice cast?
+This piece unveils the cast members behind the beloved characters, showcasing a mix of original series alums and new voices joining to bring life to Wolverine, Rogue, Cyclops and more.

 In this article